TimGoebel/Create_region_of_interest/README.md

 ## Code Overview

 ### Key Components
-- **Mouse Callback**: Adds points to the polygon when the left mouse button is clicked.
+- **Mouse Callback**: Adds points to the current polygon when the left mouse button is clicked.
+- **Multiple Polygon Management**: Save the current polygon and begin a new one using the **N** key.
 - **Video Playback**: Displays video frames in a resizable window.
-- **Polygon Drawing**: Dynamically renders the polygon as points are added.
+- **Polygon Drawing**: Dynamically renders each polygon as points are added.

 ### Example Output
 The console prints the polygon points in the format:
 ```
 Point Added: (X: 100, Y: 200)
-Polygon Points:
+Polygon Completed:
 X: 100, Y: 200
 X: 150, Y: 250
 ...